az-digital/az_quickstart/CONTRIBUTING.md

 simply rely on configuration file changes when adding or changing Quickstart functionality comes up.
 #### Context
-`az-digital/az_quickstart` is a drupal distribution that is hosted on many different environments by a multitude of teams with differing philosophies on change management when it comes to their Quickstart websites.
+`az-digital/az_quickstart` is a Drupal distribution that is hosted on many different environments by a multitude of teams with differing philosophies on change management when it comes to their Quickstart websites.
 This means that the Arizona Digital team should use the following guidelines when making changes